TheGoodlike13/liberty_or_death/README.md

 ### Depression

 I've started feeling physically sick from all the bullshit that I have to deal with here.
 And that's after having some days off recently.

-It seems that the default configuration for the network in VirtualBox is 'NAT'.
+It seems that the default configuration for the network in VirtualBox is NAT.
 Haha, so funny, it's almost "NOT", which is quite an apt comparison.
 Sure, it'll get you connected to the internet.
 But you can probably already do that.
 On your host machine.
-The connection between the VM and host is much more interesting.
+Connection between the VM and host is much more interesting.

 I've looked over a few videos and other resources.
 I'll link relevant ones promptly.
 The impression I get is that there's all kinds of different ways to set things up depending on your situation.
 For example, this here [video](https://www.youtube.com/watch?v=jdOHJ0NZ47M) uses a bridged adapter instead of NAT.
-This seems to make the VM a full fledged entity on the network, perhaps even getting its own IP address from DHCP out there, or something.
+This seems to make the VM a full fledged entity on the network, perhaps even getting its own IP address from a DHCP out there, or something.
 Which is crippling enough to make the guy in the video have to use his personal router configuration to set a static IP address, or something.
 I dunno, I was feeling too sick to continue watching.

-The [#slut_network](#slut_network) video uses 'internal network', which I don't know what or how it does, but it magically works.
+The [#slut_network](#slut_network) video uses `internal network`, which I don't know what or how it does, but it magically works.
 Neat, right?
 Except it's a video on Windows VMs, so I've no idea how to put it to use or if it would magically work on Linux.
 At least I'll keep the IP address scheme as a memo.
-It's easy to remember, because it has 168 in it.
+It's easy to remember, because it has `168` in it.
 And 168 is easy to remember because that's how many primes there are less than 1000.
 Commonly known, I know, but I thought I'd mention it anyways.

 [#old_but_bold](#old_but_bold) features a guide on setting up exactly what we need.
-The problem is, it's using a completely different, possibly outdated version of VirtualBox.
+But it's using a completely different & possibly outdated version of VirtualBox.
 None of the windows in their screenshots seem to exist anymore.
 All I learned from that is to put the non-NAT network adapter first.
 And that's not even right, as all that achieved is fuck my NAT adapter IP, causing all the existing config I had done to break.
 Thankfully, it's as easy as setting it back to its original place and it works again.

 [#wrong_linux](#wrong_linux) gives another glimpse into possible convoluted GUI options for VirtualBox.
-This one seems more up to date, as it refers me to 'Global tools'.
+This one seems more up to date, as it refers me to `Global tools`.
-No such thing I'm afraid, but 'Tools' does exist, and one of the options there is in fact 'Network'.
+No such thing I'm afraid, but `Tools` does exist, and one of the options there is in fact `Network`.
 Due to previously messing around, an adapter already exists, although I can't seem to change its name.
-I disable DHCP and enter the magic IP '192.168.1.1' as well as mask '255.255.255.0'.
+I disable DHCP and enter the magic IP `192.168.1.1` as well as mask `255.255.255.0`.
 Don't forget to apply changes!

 Unfortunately the rest of the guide is for CentOS 7, which is apparently a different Linux version.
 So different, in fact, that they put their configurations in different places in different ways.
 Great.
 Excited to be working with you guys.

-So Fedora-like Linuxes use '/etc/sysconfig/network-scripts/'.
+So Fedora-like Linuxes use `/etc/sysconfig/network-scripts/`.
 What does Ubuntu use?
 Apparently it depends on who you ask.
 There's [this](https://ubuntuforums.org/showthread.php?t=783101) and [this](https://askubuntu.com/questions/320537/where-is-the-equivalent-of-etc-sysconfig-networking-devices-directory-in-ubunt) and also just [#the_batman](#the_batman).

-But wait! [#old_but_bold](#old_but_bold) part 2 seems to have some similar configuration in one of those places!
+But wait! [#old_but_bold](#old_but_bold) part 2 matches one of those places!
 Eh, what the hell, let's give it a shot.

-To start off, we must edit '/etc/network/interfaces' which notably does not exist.
+To start off, we must edit `/etc/network/interfaces` which notably does not exist.
 Since it doesn't exist, I can't give ownership to myself of it.
 Leaving me with no choice.

     sudo vi /etc/network/interfaces

 I foolishly decide to try out using Vim!
 Kill me now.
 Please.
 Just end this misery.
 Can you guess, can you just imagine the procedure you must follow to save a file with Vim?
 Oh, it's no big deal.
-Just press escape, then type ':w', then Enter.
+Just press `escape`, then type `:w`, then `Enter`.
 Obviously.
 What else could it possibly be?
 That just makes sense.
 Everyone knows that.

 Did you know that adjoining the fifth root of unity to the field of rational numbers also automatically adjoins the square root of 5?
 Yeah, it's basically the same type of knowledge, I know.

-So anyway, I manage to save the file '/etc/network/interfaces' with random inputs in it.
+So anyway, I manage to save the file `/etc/network/interfaces` with random inputs in it.
 Then I change the ownership of the file so I can edit it with a sane program.

     sudo chown {user} /etc/network/interfaces